The SNO+ Experiment: Electronics Upgrades

 \section{Electronics Upgrades}

 The SNO+ trigger and readout electronics record PMT signals with nanosecond-level timing resolution and charge thresholds well below one photoelectron per channel.
 Although the data rate is several kHz during normal operations, the read-out electronics can handle short bursts of much higher rates, such as would be expected in the case of a galactic supernova.
 Compared to SNO, the primary difference in the electronics requirements for the SNO+ experiment is the higher average channel occupancy as a result of the higher light yield of the liquid scintillator target.
-This necessitates both a higher-bandwidth readout and modifications to reduce power in the analog trigger system, where DC-coupled current sums are proportional to the rate of photon detection.
+The trigger is an analog system, where DC-coupled current sums are proportional to the rate of photon detection.
+The expected higher rates in SNO+ necessitate both a higher-bandwidth readout and modifications to reduce power in the system.
 Experience from SNO led to analog trigger cards upgrades which provide a more steady baseline.
 A new multipurpose trigger utility board was developed and installed.

 The SNO+ experiment reuses the SNO readout and trigger electronics~\cite{snonim} wherever possible.
 The front-end readout cards (FECs) responsible for isolating and digitizing PMT signals, measuring channel hit timing, and generating trigger signals are unchanged.
 Also unchanged is the master trigger system, which includes a set of majority triggers (sum of discriminated inputs) with multiple coincidence windows, calibration interfaces, and a pulser.
 The GPS time synchronization system is also preserved from SNO.
 A schematic of the electronics, with the new components highlighted, is shown in \Cref{fig:electronics}.